Backpacking budget for Thailand

 - A local Chang beer: 40 Thb (1 €) in a 7-Eleven (supermarket)

-For economic breakfasts, I advise to buy a packet of cakes at the 7-Eleven (10 Thb) and a small coffee in the street!
+For cheap breakfasts, I recommend buying a packet of cakes at 7-Eleven, 10 Thb, and a small coffee in the street!

 5 - Leisure budget for a trip to Thailand

-As with all other aspects of your travel budget, it will depend on how you travel, what you want to do, whether you are traveling or on vacation, etc.
+As with all other aspects of your travel budget, it will depend on how you travel, what you want to do, whether you are travelling or on holiday, and so on.

 Temples are mostly free in Thailand, with the exception of large temples and parks.
 A few examples: